 The price you propose in your offer can be below or above the listing price.
 You select that number after discussions with your real estate agent.
 It is your opening salvo in the purchase price discussion.
 Like in any negotiation, it is best to leave yourself some room with your first offer.

 When your budget for a home has a hard and fast maximum price, you'll usually want to propose a price that is under that amount to allow for upward movement in negotiations, but if the seller isn't way off on the list price, you only have so much wiggle room.
-Exactly how much you offer depends on a number of factors.
+Exactly how much you offer depends on a number of factors, like the following:

 State of the Current Market